 Luis Arenal (1909-1985)

-Luis Arenal authentication from $175.
-Luis Arenal appraisal from $25.
+We Perform Luis Arenal art authentication.
+Luis Arenal appraisal.
 Luis Arenal certificates of authenticity (COA).
-Luis Arenal analysis, research, scientific tests, full authentications.
+Luis Arenal analysis, research, scientific tests, full art authentications.
 We will help you sell your Luis Arenal or we will sell it for you.

 Mujer de Tasco, 1944